paolosalvatori/front-door-apim/README.md

 - [Tutorial: Create a Web Application Firewall policy on Azure Front Door using the Azure portal](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/waf-front-door-create-portal).
 - [Open Web Application Security Project (OWASP)](https://owasp.org/)

 Front Door is a modern Content Delivery Network (CDN) and so along with dynamic site acceleration and load balancing, it also supports caching behaviors just like any other CDN.
 The ARM template allows to configure Front Door to response caching at the edge and dynamic compression.
+If you want to disable caching, just set the value of the cacheConfiguration property to {} in the afdRoutingRule parameter.
 For more information, see [Caching with Azure Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-caching).

 Azure Front Door and API Management are configured to collect diagnostics logs and metrics in a Log Analytics workspace deployed by the ARM template.